olympianoiseco/AudiounitFileBrowserBug/README.md

 </dict>
 ```

-- Note: See [Incorporating Audio Effects and Instruments][18] for a host app you can use to load your plug-in in-process and out-of-process.
+- Note: See [Incorporating Audio Effects and Instruments][18] for a host app you can use to load your plug-in both in-process and out-of-process.